 This is a summary of the most frequently asked-about benefits.
-This chart does not explain benefits, Copayments and Coinsurance, out-of-pocket maximums, exclusions, or limitations, nor does it list all benefits, Copayments, and Coinsurance.
+This chart does not explain benefits, Copayments and Coinsurance, exclusions, or limitations, nor does it list all benefits, Copayments, and Coinsurance.
 For a complete explanation, please refer to the "Benefits, Copayments, and Coinsurance" and "Exclusions, Limitations, Coordination of Benefits, and Reductions" sections.